-Jude and Kennedy stayed in touch although they were never really friends.
-Jude called to tell her of her grandmother’s death, a grandmother she had never known.
-Jude wondered if Stella would want to know by Kennedy was sure she would not.
+Jude and Kennedy stayed in touch, although they were never really friends.
+Jude called to tell Kennedy of her grandmother’s death, a grandmother she had never known.
+Kennedy was sure Stella would not want to know, although Jude wondered about that.

 The Ending or The Vanishing Half

-The story weaves back and forth in time.
-For the final scene, Reese and Jude escape from Adele’s funeral and go skinny dipping in the river.
+The Vanishing Half weaves back and forth in time.
+In the final scene, Reese and Jude escape from Adele’s funeral and go skinny-dipping in the river.
 “They floated under the leafy canopy of trees, begging to forget.”

 Note that Amazon Links are affiliate links.
 This means that I earn a small commission on qualifying purchases made at Amazon if you use this link to make a purchase.